 A disjoint data properties axiom DisjointDataProperties (DPE1 ...
-DPE_n) states that all of the data property expressions DPE_i, $1 \le i \le n$, are pairwise disjoint; that is, no individual x can be connected to a literal y by both DPE_i and DPE_j for $i \ne j$.
+DPEn) states that all of the data property expressions $DPE_i$ , $1 \le i \le n$ , are pairwise disjoint; that is, no individual x can be connected to a literal y by both $DPE_i$ and $DPE_j$ for $i \ne j$ .

-'''

 DisjointDataProperties := 'DisjointDataProperties' '(' axiomAnnotations DataPropertyExpression DataPropertyExpression { DataPropertyExpression } ')'

-'''

-''' DisjointDataProperties( a:hasName a:hasAddress )

-DataPropertyAssertion( a:hasName a:Peter "Peter Griffin" )

-DataPropertyAssertion( a:hasAddress a:Peter "Quahog, Rhode Island" )

-Peter's address is "Quahog, Rhode Island". '''

-In this ontology, the disjointness axiom is satisfied.
+Example: Consider the ontology consisting of the following axioms.
+DisjointDataProperties( a:hasName a:hasAddress ) DataPropertyAssertion( a:hasName a:Peter "Peter Griffin" ) DataPropertyAssertion( a:hasAddress a:Peter "Quahog, Rhode Island" ) In this ontology, the disjointness axiom is satisfied.
 If, however, one were to add the following assertion, the disjointness axiom would be invalidated and the ontology would become inconsistent: